tanvo18/youtube-ts/README.md

 ## Current archievement
 - Fetch list video in homepage
 - Click a video and go to detail page
-- Basic testing with test snapshot
+- Apply testing for component

 ## Advantage of using Typescript
 - Can detect error about type of code in compile time